aodn/geoserver-build/README.md

 ##### Exclude From Download

 Properties that can be filtered on but are not included in the set of downloaded data.
 This is useful for boolean properties.
+*n.b.
+For a property to be excluded from download it must also be enabled*

 ### The OWS Service XML